Abstract-AA/Spotifree-CLI/README.md

 ```

-Or, simply move to the directory where the file is located and run
+Or, simply move to the directory where the file is located and run it like any other bash script

 ```bash